merative/acd-containers/src/pages/about/overview.md

 ---
 ## Annotator for Clinical Data (ACD) Container Edition

 **PLEASE READ: The Merative Annotator for Clinical Data Container Edition is the replacement for the IBM Watson Annotator for Clinical Data Container Edition.
-All Annotator for Clinical Data (ACD) Container Edition consumers need to migrate their ACD instances from IBM Watson ACD to Merative ACD by December 31, 2022.
+All Annotator for Clinical Data (ACD) Container Edition consumers need to migrate their ACD instances from IBM Watson ACD to Merative ACD by March 31, 2023.
 Refer to the [Migration](/migration/considerations/) section for more details and instructions.**

 ## Details